 Prizes: 1st Place ($500), Sony Prize (1st) Team: Joe Nelson, Mohammed Jabbar, Johnny Fuchs, Aerick Valentinus Available live:http://daily.do

 Daily.do helps people accomplish big goals in small steps.
-Things like buying a house, running a marathon, planning a wedding, or making a PB&J sandwich are broken down into simple daily tasks sent via phone/email/twitter.
+Things like buying a house, running a marathon, planning a wedding and get right decoration for the wedding venue, or making a PB&J sandwich are broken down into simple daily tasks sent via phone/email/twitter.
 The task breakdown is provided by both experts and crowd-sourcing.
 Users can stay motivated by betting $$ on themselves to succeed.
 They post the bet with Daily.do, then earn it back with each successful task.
 In the end, if they diligently complete their goal, they win the whole bet back, and the satisfaction of accomplishing something BIG.
 Daily.do strives to give people the structure, engagement, and incentives to conquer complicated, intimidating, long-term goals.

 An important component of the federal Race to the Top initiative is the creation of a system to evaluate teachers and principals that includes standardized tests and individualized measurements.
 Goalkeeper provides a way for teachers and principals to collect and report data as part of the evaluation system.
 The application allows teachers and principals to create SLOs, indicate which standard and school and district goals are linked to the SLO, track student progress, aggregate data at the school level, and share progress with individual students and their parents.
 The system provides for transparency about student achievement for districts, schools, principals, teachers, students and their parents.